 - Any area where there is a loss of skin sensation

-Don’t let these safety precautions and conditions scare you, waxing with hard wax beads is still a very simple process, these are just a few guidelines to make sure that you get the best wax possible without hurting yourself or breaking or bruising any skin.
+Don’t let these safety precautions and conditions scare you, waxing with hard wax beads is still a very simple process, these are just a few guidelines to make sure that you get the best waxing beans possible without hurting yourself or breaking or bruising any skin.